-Create an instance of a class that implements RawShortWriter 140 and accesses memory of region in the address range described by base, stride, and count.
+Create an instance of a class that implements RawShortWriter and accesses memory of region in the address range described by base, stride, and count.
 The actual extent of the memory addressed by the object is stride size of RawShortWriter count.
 The object is allocated in the current memory area of the calling thread.

-region The address space from which the new instance should be taken.base The starting physical address accessible through the returned instance.count The number of memory elements accessible through the returned instance.stride The distance to the next element as a mulitple of element size, where 1 means the elements are adjacent in memory.
+base-The starting physical address accessible through the returned instance.

+count-The number of memory elements accessible through the returned instance.

+stride-The distance to the next element as a mulitple of element size, where 1 means the elements are adjacent in memory.

-139Section 12.3.1.20 140Section 12.3.1.21 IllegalArgumentException when base is negative, count is not greater than zero, or stride is less than one.
+IllegalArgumentException-when base is negative, count is not greater than zero, or stride is less than one.

-SecurityException when the caller does not have permissions to access the given memory region or the specified range of addresses.
+SecurityException-when the caller does not have permissions to access the given memory region or the specified range of addresses.

-SizeOutOfBoundsException when the memory addressed by the object would extend into an invalid range of memory.
+SizeOutOfBoundsException-when the memory addressed by the object would extend into an invalid range of memory.

-MemoryTypeConflictException when base does not point to a memory that matches the type served by this factory.
+MemoryTypeConflictException-when base does not point to a memory that matches the type served by this factory.

-an object that implements RawShortWriter141 and supports access to the specified range in the memory region.
+an object that implements RawShortWriter and supports access to the specified range in the memory region.